uwcirg/logserver/README.md

 ## Event Schema
 *logserver* is agnostic to format of events, provided it's valid JSON.
-The following suggestions enable common query syntax and expectations:
+The following suggestions enable common query syntax and expectations.

 A distinction is made between "top level" attributes, and those nested under "message".
 The "message" may be a simple text string, or any level of valid